 - If it seems dry, stir in a splash of water or broth for moisture (This hasn't been an issue for me).

 - 1 Skillet

 - 4 garlic cloves pressed or minced

-After squash is cool enough to handle, remove skin and pull apart 'noodles'.
+- After squash is cool enough to handle, scoop out 'noodles' with a fork.

 - Melt butter and olive oil in a skillet.